KhalafMohammad/RealTime-WindowsIoT/README.md

   - `server(double kine_data)`: Starts a UDP server listening for incoming messages.
   - `client(string message)`: Sends messages to a UDP server.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments